Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 # Manage an attribute set

-An attribute set consists of a group of attributes to classify certain products according to demand or production contexts.
-By default, the *PIM Basic Set* attribute set is predefined.
+An attribute set consists of several attributes to classify certain products according to demand or production contexts.
+Several plugins my bring their own attribute sets as a starting point for the tenant's configuration like the PIM plugin.

 [comment]: <> (Are there any other sets outside PIM predefined?)